openshift/enhancements/enhancements/installer/ipi-publishing-status.md

 ### Upgrade / Downgrade Strategy

 Upgrading a cluster will not affect the publishing status of the cluster.
-The `Publish` field is set by the installer in the Infrastructure object at cluster install time - no value will be set during upgrades or downgrades.
+The `InitialPublishingStatus` field is set by the installer in the Infrastructure object at cluster install time - no value will be set during upgrades or downgrades.

 Components consuming this value should be prepared for the case when it is unset.

 ### Version Skew Strategy

-The `Publish` field in the Infrastructure status should only be used by operators at bootstrap time.
+The `InitialPublishingStatus` field in the Infrastructure status should only be used by operators at bootstrap time.
 It does not affect upgrades or version skew.

 ### Operational Aspects of API Extensions